jimgoo/caffe-oxford102/README.md

 ![alt tag](plots/flowers.png)

 The categories are split into training, testing, and validation sets.
-It seems odd that there are more testing images than training images.
+It seems odd that there are more testing images than training images and that the training and validation sets are stratified but the test set isn't.

 ![alt tag](plots/splits.png)